 In the nineteenth century, Oriel was the cradle of the Oxford Movement, all of whose leaders - John Keble, John Henry Newman, and E B Pusey - were Fellows of the College.
 In this century a number of famous theologians began their careers as Oriel students, including T F Torrance and John Hick.

 Theology remains a thriving subject at Oriel.
 The College is particularly strong in ancient and modern Christian doctrine, Christian ethics, Biblical studies, and the philosophy of religion.
-In addition to the Tutorial Fellow in Theology, William Wood, the College also has as Fellows two of the professors in the Faculty of Theology: Dr John Barton, the Oriel and Laing Professor of the Interpretation of Holy Scripture, and Brian Leftow, the Nolloth Professor of the Philosophy of the Christian Religion.
+In addition to the Tutorial Fellow in Theology, William Wood, the College also has as a Fellow Dr John Barton, the Oriel and Laing Professor of the Interpretation of Holy Scripture.
 Emeritus Professor Richard Swinburne is still a very active member of the college.

 Students in the Theology course (the single honours school) typically begin by studying select books of the Bible, along with a wide-ranging examination of the Christian doctrine of creation.
 They are also required to learn either Biblical Hebrew or New Testament Greek.
 After their first public examination, students choose one of three ‘tracks’ of study: Biblical Studies, History and Doctrine, or Religious Studies.
 Regardless of the track they choose, Oriel students have many opportunities to pursue their own theological interests.